Dancheg97/tradebits/README.md

 - `Put` - method to put element to database
 - `Change` - method to change element in database
 - `Check` - method is cheking some value is written by some key
+- `Trns` - method used to write new transaction

 ## Calc